hanshoi/ergodox_layout/README.md

-# Hanshoi's Ergodox EZ Dvorak
+# Hanshoi's Ergodox EZ ArkkuDvorak

 *TODO: This is Work in Progress, don't use yet.*

-Dvorak layout modified for tile based window manager and emacs usage for Ergodox EZ keyboard.
+ArkkuDvorak layout modified for tile based window manager and emacs usage for Ergodox EZ keyboard.

+Arkkudvorak is basic dvorak with finnish ä and ö letters added to enable writing finnish with it.

 This is a modified version of the original Dvorak layout in qmk_firmware repository.